-There are numerous comments in this report regarding rights acquired in the proposed flowage easements and other specific details of the diversion project plan.
-For more detailed information please refer to the DRAFT Property Rights Acquisition and Mitigation Plan version 4 released by the Diversion Authority on August 13, 2018.
-Comments in the report are based on the most current information available as of the date of this report.
+- There are numerous comments in this report regarding rights acquired in the proposed flowage easements and other specific details of the diversion project plan.
+For more detailed information please refer to the Property Rights Acquisition and Mitigation Plan version 5, released by the Diversion Authority on June 1, 2020 and approved by the North Dakota State Engineer.
+Comments in the report are based on the most current information available as of the date of this report. - We are not engineers or flood control experts.
+Details about the diversion project included in this report are as explained to us by project officials, public information, etc.